 Regarding the “Noble Savage”, I take issue with his definition of it as the idea that we are born good and corrupted by society.
 The concept (whose tangled history has been mapped by Ter Ellingson) is of course bound up with our view of pre-state cultures in the corners of today’s world they’ve been pushed into and in prehistory.
 And it makes the gargantuan mistake of assuming that ethnographic accounts of “primitive” life say anything about our pre-cultural state as newborn babies.
 This is purely a hangover from the early colonial attitude that, without King and Country, people lived without society or culture at all, in Hobbes’ famed brutish “war of all against all”.
 I’ve no doubt that Pinker would be the first to acknowledge that tribal cultures are indeed cultures, subject to historical change and modification of the “state of nature”.
 But he doesn’t explicitly deal with the issue here, which is a grave omission.
 Ellingson shows that even Rousseau, the falsely-accused originator of the “Noble Savage” ideology, was careful to draw this distinction.

 This leads directly into his uncritical use of Lawrence Keeley’s work in arguing for a revision of the human story in which, contrary to the “Noble Savage” mythology that sees us falling from a state of peaceful harmony with nature into the nightmares of civilization, he sees us gradually becoming more peaceful, more just, and more moral.
 Pinker’s small bar chart, adapted from Keeley, showing male mortality rates from several of the most violent contemporary hunter-gatherer societies compared to the relatively low rates for the West in the 20th century, certainly undercuts the idea that every bunch of foragers out there now are basking in Eden while we suffer the Hell of modernity.
 But the undeniable impacts of European colonial history on these cultures is neglected, as is the lack of archaeological evidence for organized violence extending very far before the discovery of agriculture, and this selective data from the present is projected right across the 200,000 years of our species’ existence.
-(See R. Brian Ferguson‘s work for good counters to Keeley that rely in no way any “noble savage” naivety.)
+(See R. Brian Ferguson‘s work for good counters to Keeley that rely in no way on any “noble savage” naivety.)

 This dodgy foray into the paleoanthropology of war probably ranks alongside Richard Dawkins’ feeble grasp of theology, and certainly argues further that prominent scientific figures, apparently so keen to combat the spread of ideology unsupported by science, should stick to what they’re good at when publishing major works.